-Operating Leases
+Operating Leases:

-Operating leases are included within other assets and other liabilities in the statement of financial position.
+Operating leases are included within other assets and accounts payable and other liabilities in the statement of financial position.
 MIF enters into a lease for office locations in the normal course of business.
 The lease has a remaining term of 1 month, which includes a renewal option to extend the lease for up to 10 years with the approval of both the lessor, ELCA, and the lessee.
-MIF has determined that the option to renew is sufficiently assured and as such has included the calculation of this lease asset and liability within the 'other assets' and 'other liabilities' line items, respectively, of the statements of financial position.
+MIF has determined that the option to renew is sufficiently assured.
 MIF determines if an arrangement is a lease at inception.

-Right-of-use assets and lease liabilities by lease type, and the associated balance sheet classifications, are as follows at December 31, 2022:
+Right-of-use assets and lease liabilities by lease type, and the associated statement of financial position classifications, are as follows at December 31:

-Right-of-use assets: Operating leases \$ 2,509,396 Lease liabilities: Operating leases \$ 2,509,396 The components of total lease cost were as follows for the period ending December er 31, 2022: Operating lease cost \$ 311,496
+Pight of use seaster 2023 2022 Right-of-use assets: Operating leases \$ 3,518,288 \$ 2,509,396 Lease liabilities: Operating leases \$ 3,518,288 \$ 2,509,396